 I: It will get better.
 It has to.

 W: Easy for you to say, lovey.
 You've had an audition.
 Why can't I have an audition?
 It's ridiculous.
 I've been to drama school.
 I'm good-looking.
 I tell you, I've a fuck sight more talent than half the rubbish that gets on television.
 Why can't I get on television?

 To relieve the tension, the two decide to take a holiday to Withnail’s Uncle Monty’s cottage in the countryside.
 Their stay at Crow Crag is perilous and ridiculous, with Withnail shouting at one point: “We’ve gone on holiday by mistake.”
 They run afoul of the local poacher, a farmer and his bull.
 The place is wet, cold and the Penrith tearoom is as stuffy as a cotillion; that is, until Monty (Richard Griffiths), a well-heeled homosexual who longs for better times when young men quoted poetry and basked in each other’s presence, shows up with enough provisions for a month.

 Monty has motive; he's taken a love interest in Marwood, presumably on the basis of a lie Withnail told his uncle in order to procure the cottage in the first place.
-The seduction goes terribly for Monty, whose rejection wounds him so deeply that he leaves in the middle of the night.
+The seduction goes terribly wrong for Monty, whose rejection wounds him so deeply that he leaves in the middle of the night.

 Griffith’s Monty is another small miracle.
 His honest misread of the situation between him and Marwood curries the kind of sympathy for his character that can only serve to expose the self-serving nature of his nephew even further.

 When Marwood, willing to commit to the process, willing to be an ensemble player, gets invited to a second audition and eventually secures a spot, it’s the end of times between him and Withnail.
 However, this does not happen before they return to London and find Danny, their drug dealer, and his pal Presuming Ed squatting in their flat.